Trieste will be the European City of Science in 2020

 Science and technology strategy, policy, management and evaluation

 Mr. Mu Rongping, received his B.S. and M.S. from University of Science and Technology of China, Ph.D from Technische Universität Berlin, Germany.
-Dr. Mu is professor of CAS Institute of Policy and Management (CASIPM), director of CAS Center for Innovation and Development since 2007, editor-in-Chief of the Journal of Science Research Management, president of the China High-tech Industry Promotion Society and the Chinese Association for Science of Science and S&T Policy Research.
+Dr. Mu is professor of CAS Institute of Science and Development (formal CAS Institute of Policy and Management, CASIPM), director of CAS Center for Innovation and Development, editor-in-Chief of the Journal of Science Research Management, president of the China High-tech Industry Promotion Society and the Chinese Association for Science of Science and S&T Policy Research.
 He was director-general of CASIPM (2004-2014).
 Dr. Mu has published more than 40 papers in peer-reviewed journals and several books concerning Technology Transfer, Technology Foresight, and Innovation Development, and Industrial Competitiveness.

 Sergio Paoletti (Italy)